 Car insurance policies are sold for a specific premium and are in effect for incremental periods.
 Most regular car insurance policies remain in effect for six months or 12 months.
 At the end of the policy period, your policy may then renew at a different premium.
 Most auto insurance companies offer either six-month policies or 12-month policies, but some may let you choose your preference.
 Along with other unique policy traits, you should consider the pros and cons to each policy length before selecting which policy to purchase.

 6-month vs. 12-month car insurance policies

-The main difference between six-month vs. 12-month car insurance policies is the duration of the policy period.
+The main difference between six-month vs. and 12-month car insurance policies is the duration of the policy period.
 At the end of the policy period, your insurance company will review your recent claims history, driving record and other rating factors to make adjustments to your premium as necessary.
 Six-month policies are evaluated twice a year, while 12-month policies are only evaluated once a year.

 Another difference between these two policy lengths is the price.
 In most cases, a six-month policy is going to be cheaper than a 12-month policy because you are paying for coverage over a shorter period of time.
 However, if you compare your car insurance price on a monthly basis, it may not be much different between a six-month policy and a 12-month policy.

 Six-month car insurance policies are common, and many of the largest car insurance providers sell six-month policies.
 Six-month car insurance policies could allow you greater flexibility when canceling your policy.
 Some companies charge cancellation fees if you cancel in the middle of your policy term.
 If this is the case with your company, a six-month policy would give you an additional renewal period each year to decide to cancel your car insurance if you want to switch providers.